 Dutch Country General Store

 Dutch Country General Store, open six days a week, offers a wide variety of products in its spacious store.
 It features an extensive assortment of bulk foods, a meat and cheese deli where you can purchase a made-to-order sub sandwich, purses and wallets, locally made pies, jams, candies, cheese from Milton Creamery, rugs; fresh produce, locally raised products such as eggs and chicken.
 They advertise the largest selection of toys in southern Iowa including Melissa & Doug and Ertl farm toys.
 A large inventory of Amish-made furniture is on display outside the store and is available in 40 color options.
 Inside, you will find locally hand-crafted, hardwood furniture.
-Clean restrooms are available.
 Free ice cream cones are an added bonus at this fun stop.

 Yoder's Indian Creek Furniture